Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Conclusion and Limitation

 We propose a novel privileged knowledge distillation method based on the Information Bottleneck to narrow the knowledge gap between local and oracle RL environments.
 In particular, the proposed two-stream model design and HIB loss help reduce the performance discrepancy given in our theoretical analysis.
 Our experimental results on both simulated and real-world environments show that (\romannumeral 1) HIB learns robust representations to reconstruct privileged knowledge from local historical trajectories and boosts the RL agent's performance, and (\romannumeral 2) HIB can achieve improved generalizability in out-of-distribution environments compared to previous methods.
-In the future, we plan to extend our method to recover multi-modal privileged knowledge, which is more high-dimensional and complex.
+However, HIB is limited in recovering multi-modal privileged knowledge (e.g., RGB images), which is more high-dimensional and complex.